sotpotatis/notion-to-ical/README.md

 ##### Using Okteto

-I'm hosting this for free on a new provider I tried out called Okteto.
+I'm hosting this for free on a new provider I tried out called [Okteto](https://www.okteto.com/).
 It was really straightforward!
-Simply follow the installation instructions for their CLI.
+If you're new to it [follow the installation instructions for their CLI](https://www.okteto.com/docs/getting-started/).
-It's not neccessary, but if you want an `okteto.yml` file and set up a development environment, then write `okteto init` in a terminal.
+It's not necessary, but if you want an `okteto.yml` file and set up a development environment, then write `okteto init` in a terminal.
 Otherwise, simply write `okteto deploy --build` both when initially publishing your applicaiton and every time you want to update it.